 Interest rate forecast and predictions for 2026

-The nation’s big four banks are split on whether we will see further cash rate rises in 2026.
+The nation’s big four banks are confident we’ll see further cash rate rises in 2026.

-The nation’s big four banks are split on whether we will see further cash rate rises in 2026.
+The nation’s big four banks are confident we’ll see further cash rate rises in 2026.

 What is happening with the cash rate?

-With inflation once again on the rise, though, the RBA hiked the cash rate at its February 2026 meeting, and the question now becomes whether we’ll see further rises in 2026.
+With inflation once again on the rise, the RBA hiked the cash rate at its February 2026 meeting, and with fresh uncertainty thanks to the ongoing conflict in the Middle East, another rise seems imminent.

 Will Australians see rate cuts in 2026?